petrickjerico/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should work without requiring an installer.
-3. The system should work on  64-bit environment.
+3. The system should work on a 64-bit environment.
+4. The system should start up in no more than 2 seconds.
+5. The system should response to user input in less than 1 second.
-4. The product should be for a single user.
+6. The product should be for a single user.
-5. The product should be usable by a student who has little to much experience in using computer.
+7. The product should be usable by a student who has little to much experience in using computer.
-6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+8. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-7. The data should be stored locally and should be in a human editable text file.
+9. The data should be stored locally and should be in a human editable text file.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **CLI**: Command Line Interface
+* **GUI**: Graphical User Interface
+* **Flashcard**: An object containing a question and the corresponding answer.
+* **Flashcard Set**: A set of flashcards relevant to a specific topic.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**